NilFoundation/expressions_task/README.md

 }
 ```

-# Who wins
+## Who wins
+We recieve solutions to the task until July 30.
+The author of the best solution receives a prize of $1000

-Wins contracts generator with the smallest gas consumption.
+Wins contract generator with the smallest gas consumption.
-Evaluator contract initialization cost in not included.
+Evaluator contract initialization cost is not included.

 ## Dependencies